bkuehlhorn/serialize-access-x/index.rst

-.. seralize-access documentation master file, created by sphinx-quickstart on Sun Apr  7 19:18:24 2019.
+.. serialize-access documentation master file, created by sphinx-quickstart on Sun Apr  7 19:18:24 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to seralize-access's documentation!
+Welcome to serialize-access's documentation!
 =====================================

 .. toctree::